McCoy Global Announces Third Quarter 2022 Results

 Outlook and Forward-Looking Information

-McCoy has a reputation of innovation within tubular running services (TRS) operations globally.
-The Corporation has extensive experience launching new products into the markets it serves, offering the highest quality and safety standards available, and has done so for more than three decades.
+McCoy has a reputation of expertise and innovation within tubular running services (TRS) operations globally.
+The Corporation has extensive experience launching new products into the markets it serves, offering the highest quality and safety standards available, unparalleled customer support, and has done so for more than three decades.

 McCoy believes the TRS space is primed for transformation employing automation and machine learning.
 Tools and processes used in TRS today are mechanical, highly repetitive, require significant labour inputs, have a high rate of personnel safety exposure, and maintain minimal well integrity data.
 Recognizing this opportunity, McCoy has conceptualized a ‘Smart’ TRS system that will operate autonomously using the Corporation’s cloud-based data repository and machine learning to improve effectiveness.
-NimbusTM, our cloud-based platform and digital infrastructure that was developed in 2019, will enable future digital product offerings and enhancements.
-This cloud-based, real time, remote data transmission infrastructure will support our ability to integrate, digitize, and automate the historically manual processes of tubular make up through our SmartTRTM autonomous casing running system.
-The product suite includes five ‘Smart’ products: Virtual ThreadRepTM, SmartCRTTM, SmartFMSTM, McCoy’s Smart Tong, and McCoy’s Smart Tailing Stabbing Arm.
+Our cloud-based platform and digital infrastructure that was developed in 2019, will enable future digital product offerings and enhancements.
+This cloud based, real time, remote data transmission infrastructure will support our ability to integrate, digitize, and automate the historically manual processes of tubular make up through our smartTRTM automated casing running system.
+The product suite includes four‘Smart’ products: Virtual Thread-RepTM, smartCRTTM, smartFMSTM and McCoy’s smartTongTM.

 McCoy is engaged with three key customer groups:

 Tubular Manufacturers – Threaded connection integrity is the standard that all manufacturers are measured by.
-Tubular connections at wellsite, which are currently made up by humans, will be controlled, and torqued to factory specifications by McCoy’s ‘Smart’ tools, leveraging autonomous machine learning.
-OEM’s and manufacturers will benefit from reduced operational risk with systems in place to ensure connections are made correctly and in accordance with specifications related to project parameters, reducing the incidence and potential environmental impact of faulty connections and leaking wells.
+Tubular connections at wellsite, which are currently made up by people, will be controlled, and torqued to factory specifications by McCoy’s ‘Smart’ tools, leveraging autonomous machine learning.
+OEM’s and manufacturers will benefit from reduced operational risk with systems in place to ensure connections are made correctly and in accordance with specifications related to project parameters, reducing the environmental impact of faulty connections and leaking wells.

-McCoy believes its digital strategy will help meet this demand.
-The NimbusTM cloud platform is the nucleus of the Corporation’s digital strategy and serves as a repository for real-time, complete well integrity data.
+McCoy’s digital strategy will meet this demand.
+Our cloud platform is the nucleus of the Corporation’s digital strategy and serves as a repository for real-time, complete well integrity data.

-In summary, we will continue to focus on our key strategic initiatives to navigate to success:
+As 2022 progresses, we continue to focus on our key strategic initiatives to deliver value to all of our stakeholders:

-- Generating cashflow from operations through fiscal discipline and continued working capital efficiency, despite uncertain market conditions ahead.
+- Generating cashflow from operations through fiscal discipline and continued working capital efficiency.

-McCoy believes this strategy, together with our committed and agile team, our global brand recognition, intimate customer knowledge and global footprint will further advance McCoy’s competitive position, regardless of the market environment.
+We believe this strategy, together with our committed and agile team, McCoy’s global brand recognition, intimate customer knowledge and global footprint will further advance McCoy’s competitive position, regardless of the market environment.

 About McCoy Global Inc.